apache/tvm/docs/dev/codebase_walkthrough.rst

 - ``topi`` - Compute definitions and backend schedules for standard neural network operators.
 - ``nnvm`` - C++ code and Python frontend for graph optimization and compilation.
 Depends on three directories above.

 Using standard Deep Learning terminologies, ``nnvm`` is the component that manages a computational graph, and nodes in a graph are compiled and executed using infrastructures implemented in ``src`` and ``python``.
 Operators corresponding to each node are registered in ``nnvm``.
 Registration can be done via C++ or Python.
-Implemenations for operators are in ``topi``, and they are also coded in either C++ or Python.
+Implementations for operators are in ``topi``, and they are also coded in either C++ or Python.

-When an user invokes graph compilation by ``nnvm.compiler.build(...)``, the following sequence of actions happens for each node in the graph:
+When a user invokes graph compilation by ``nnvm.compiler.build(...)``, the following sequence of actions happens for each node in the graph:

 - Look up an operator implementation by querying the operator registry
 - Generate a compute expression and a schdule for the operator